Kusanagi8200/KuzAI/README.md

 #### 2. Models Section

-**This section allows you to interact with models already installed in Ollama**
+**This section allows you to interact with models already installed in Ollama.**

 **Available options include**